Area organizations honor the lives lost in 9/11

 They went from sun-up to sun-down.
 Some walked, some ran, and others rode bikes to honor those who died on 9/11.

-Tom Kapla, a flag bearer at the event said, “You’ve got to remember, we can’t forget what happened 20 years ago today.
+“You’ve got to remember, we can’t forget what happened 20 years ago today.
 It’s a whole generation of kids that are growing up that don’t know what the Twin Towers look like in the skyline.
-And we need to remember why it is that way.”
+And we need to remember why it is that way,” said Tom Kapla, flag bearer.

 The flag relay took place in nine states.